Skip to content

 Athens

 Not far from the Acropolis of Athens and the Philapappo Hill, respectively, is the Ancient Agora – not to be confused with the Roman Agora, which is very close by.
-The entire public life of the Athenians in ancient times took place on this 2500-year-old marketplace.
+The entire public life of the Athenians in ancient times took place in this 2500-year-old marketplace.

 Also worth seeing is the Holy Apostle Church (Agii Apostoli), the only preserved building from the Middle Ages.
-Agora is definitely worth the visit; you will feel like you have been transported to another time and can feel the everyday life in ancient Greece.
+Agora is worth the visit; you will feel like you have been transported to another time and can feel the everyday life in ancient Greece.

 5-Olympieion